 Remember, you can request an Order or Injunction without the defendant's address - but the order is not in effect until the defendant is served.

 After you complete the paperwork, you will be seen by a Judge who will review your petition.
 This appearance is usually on the same day.
 The Judge will decide whether to issue the Order of Protection or Injunction Against Harassment.
 In some cases, the Judge will set the matter to a hearing before issuing an order.

 How Is The Defendant Served?

 If the Judge issues the Order of Protection or Injunction Against Harassment, you must have the defendant served with the order before it will be effective.
 Once an order has been served, it will be in effect for one (1) year.

-You may use a private process server or you may use the Tempe Police Department for Orders of Protection only.
-The Tempe Police Department does not serve Injunctions Against Harassment.
+You may use a private process server or you may use the Police Department in whatever city the defendant is to be found in to serve Orders of Protection only.
+Police Departments do not serve Injunctions Against Harassment.

-If you use a private process server, you are responsible for delivering the defendant's copy of the order to the process server and for paying the service fee and mileage.
+If you use a private process server, you are responsible for delivering the defendant's copy of the petition and order to the process server and for paying the service fee and mileage.

-If you do not presently know where the defendant is, or do not have an accurate address, you should keep the certified copy of the order.
-As soon as you learn where the defendant is, you can contact a private process server or the police, so that they may attempt to serve the defendant.
+If you do not presently know where the defendant is, or do not have an accurate address, you should keep the certified copy of the order and petition.
+As soon as you learn where the defendant is, you can contact a private process server or the police, so that they can attempt to serve the defendant.
 The order must be served within one (1) year of being issued.

-If the defendant is in jail, the Police will serve the Order of Protection or the Harassment Injunction.
-You may be billed a flat fee for this service.
+If the defendant is in jail, the Police or Sheriff will serve the Order of Protection or the Injunction Against Harassment.
 If the Defendant is in the process of being released, there may not be enough time to have service completed.

 In an emergency situation, call 9-1-1.
-Any Police Officer can serve your order, and you will be billed for that service.
+Any Police Officer can serve your order.